KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 **Parallel**

-The *parallel* chart is a way to visualize high-dimensional geometry and multivarious data.
+The *Parallel* chart is a way to visualize high-dimensional geometry and multivarious data.
 The axes of a multidimensional space are represented by parallel lines, usually equally spaced-out, and a point of the space is represented by a broken line with vertices on the parallel axes.
 The position of the vertex on an axis correspond to the coordinate of the point in that axis.

 To create a parallel chart select a dataset with at least one attribute and two columns with numerical values.
 You can find an interesting example of dataset in the next table where we display some of its rows.